-The Ubi or Purple Yam (Dioscorea alata) is an essential and healthy crop in the Philippines and considered a high value rootcrop.
+The Ubi or Purple Yam (Dioscorea alata) is an essential and healthy crop in the Philippines and considered a high-value rootcrop.
 Bohol, with its agricultural lands, grows many varieties of this expensive root crop.
-Sandy loam or silt loam fertile, well-drained soil areas with temperature ranging from 25°C to 30°C are ideal zones for growing ubi.
+Sandy loam or silt loam fertile, well-drained soil areas with temperatures ranging from 25°C to 30°C are ideal zones for growing ubi.

 One famous Ubi variety that is abundant on the island is the Kinampay, which is grown and harvested with round, smooth roots.
 Considered as the Queen of Philippine Yams, the Kinampay is famous for its distinct aroma and taste.
 This root crop is best grown during the start or right after the end of the wet season.
 It needs sufficient moisture within six to eight months during the growing season.
 Once its foliage starts to appear yellow or drying up, harvest can start.
 Before transporting, the healthy harvest must be divided from the diseased ones.
 Moreover, the crops must be arranged in a manner in which rubbing of tubers can be prevented.